evaera/Cmdr/docs/guide/MetaCommands.md

 ## Run
 Run is the simplest of the bunch, and does right what it says on the tin.
 It runs whatever text you give it immediately as a command.
 This is useful, because it evaluates embedded commands within the command string before running.

+Commands can contain more than one distinct command, delimited by `&&`.

 ```
 run ${{"echo kill me"}}
 ```